Davis & Elkins College

-Davis & Elkins College (D&E) is a private college in Elkins, West Virginia.
+Davis & Elkins College (D&E) is a private college in Elkins, West Virginia, United States.
+It operates as a nonprofit liberal arts college and is affiliated with the Association of Presbyterian Colleges and Universities.

 History

 The school was founded in 1904 and is affiliated with the Presbyterian Church.
 It was named for Henry G. Davis and his son-in-law Stephen B. Elkins, who were both members of the United States Senate from West Virginia.